ligato/docs/docs/user-guide/concepts.md

 ### Model Specification

-The model spec (specification) describes the model using the module, version and type fields:
+The model specification (spec) describes the model using the module, version and type fields:

 - `module` -  groups models belonging to the same configuration entity.
 For example, models for VPP configuration have a vpp module, and models for Linux configuration have a linux module
 - `version` - current version of the vpp-agent API.
 This value changes upon release of a new version.